| |

 entering a pleasant suburb that eventually

-plain and simple as the great Anglican parish
+as plain and simple as the great Anglican parish church

-these days.
-The older east end is quite traditional and
+older east end is quite traditional and most attractive.

 most East Anglian Catholic churches, Holy Trinity